The further chameleon groups of Richard Thompson and Graham Higman: Automorphisms via dynamics for the Higman groups $G_{n,r}$: Combinatorial properties of strongly synchronizing transducers

-Point \ref{noEmptyapproaches} follows from the fact that as $q$ can produce a full copy of $\CCn$ as output.
-Let $l$ be a letter in $\nset$ so that $\pi(l,p)=q$, and $x\in\nset\backslash\{l\}$.
+Point \ref{noEmptyapproaches} follows from the fact that $q$ can produce a full copy of $\CCn$ as output.
+Let $l$ be a letter in $\Xn$ so that $\pi(l,p)=q$, and $x\in\Xn\backslash\{l\}$.
 Then, there is an output from $p$ obtained by first reading $x$, and then reading any infinite word.
 This output can also be obtained from $p$ by first reading $l$.
 In particular, $h$ would fail to be injective.

 Point \ref{homeoStateNoEmptyOutsHasLengthOneOutputs} follows as we must be able, for any given word $w\in\Wn$, to find some word $z\in\Wn$ so that $\lambda(z,p)$ has $w$ as a prefix.
-Therefore, we need to be able to write words with the $n$ distinct one letter prefixes provided by our alphabet $\nset$, so, the $n$ outputs of $p$ must begin with the $n$ distinct letters in $\nset$.
-Furthermore, if for some $j\in\nset$, the output $w_j=\lambda(j,p)$ has length greater than one and initial letter $k$, then from the state $p$ there will be at least $n-1$ outputs beginning with the letter $k$ that cannot occur as prefixes of any output written from the state $p$.
-In particular, the length of all outputs from state $p$ on one-letter inputs is one, and these outputs form a function $\lambda(\cdot,p):\nset\to\nset$ which must be a permutation.
+Therefore, we need to be able to write words with the $n$ distinct one letter prefixes provided by our alphabet $\Xn$, so, the $n$ outputs of $p$ must begin with the $n$ distinct letters in $\Xn$.
+Furthermore, if for some $j\in\Xn$, the output $w_j=\lambda(j,p)$ has length greater than one and initial letter $k$, then from the state $p$ there will be at least $n-1$ outputs beginning with the letter $k$ that cannot occur as prefixes of any output written from the state $p$.
+In particular, the length of all outputs from state $p$ on one-letter inputs is one, and these outputs form a function $\lambda(\cdot,p):\Xn\to\Xn$ which must be a permutation.

-Finally, point \ref{homeoLengthOneOutputsTargetsHomeos} follows as each of the states in the image of the transition function $\pi(\cdot,p):\nset\to Q$ is responsible for a full Cantor set of outputs.
-(I.e., the state $\pi(j,p)$ must produce all prefixes of all words in the Cantor space $\CCn$ so that $p$ itsef will admit all outputs with prefix the letter $\lambda(j,p)$.)
+Finally, point \ref{homeoLengthOneOutputsTargetsHomeos} follows as each of the states in the image of the transition function $\pi(\cdot,p):\Xn\to Q$ is responsible for a full Cantor set of outputs.
+(The state $\pi(j,p)$ must produce all prefixes of all words in the Cantor space $\CCn$ so that $p$ itself will admit all outputs with prefix the letter $\lambda(j,p)$.) \end{proof}

-\begin{lemma} Let $1\leqslant r<n\in\N$ and $h\in\Snr$ be represented by a finite minimal bi-synchronizing transducer $A$ with set of states $Q$.
-If for some state $q$ in $Q$, in the initial automaton $A_{q}$ any finite word in $\Wn$ can be obtained as an initial segment of some output, then the local map $h_q$ is a self-homeomorphism of $\CCn$.\end{lemma}
+\begin{lemma} Let $1\leqslant r<n\in\N$ and $h\in\Bnr$ be represented by a finite minimal bi-synchronizing transducer $A$ with set of states $Q$.
+If for some state $q$ in $Q$, in the initial transducer $A_{q}$ any finite word in $\Wn$ can be obtained as an initial segment of some output, then the local map $h_q$ is a self-homeomorphism of $\CCn$.\end{lemma}

-\begin{proof} By definition, $\Range(\lambda_{q})$ is a clopen set in $\CCn$ and by our assumption, every basic cone in $\CCn$ intersects $\Range(\lambda_{q})$, thus $\Range(\lambda_{q})=\CCn$. \end{proof}
+\begin{proof} By definition, $\Range(\lambda_{q})$ is a clopen set in $\CCn$ and by our assumption, every basic cone in $\CCn$ intersects $\Range(\lambda_{q})$, thus \end{proof}